Sigmmma/c20/src/content/h2/tools/h2-ek/h2-tool/readme.md

 * ass-file - A local data path to a ASS file with extension.
 * verbose - An optional boolean arg.
 Prints more debug info during file importing for levels.

 For the example above, Tool would expect to find a corresponding ASS file at `data\scenarios\multi\example\structure\example.ASS`.
 Assuming no errors, it would be compiled into `tags\scenarios\multi\example\example.scenario_structure_bsp`.
-Geometry errors will cause Tool to create [WRL files][wrl-2.0] for troubleshooting.
+Geometry errors will cause Tool to create [WRL files](~wrl-2.0) for troubleshooting.

 Structure compilation converts the raw polygon and materials data from the ASS into data structures which are more efficient for Halo to use during rendering, collision tests, and AI pathfinding among other tasks.
-Note that [lightmaps][scenario_structure_lightmap] are **not** produced during this step, but rather with the [lightmaps verb](#baking-lightmaps).
+Note that [lightmaps](~scenario_structure_lightmap) are **not** produced during this step, but rather with the [lightmaps verb](#baking-lightmaps).

 Multiple ASS files can be placed in a level's `structure` directory for multiple BSPs (used for large singleplayer levels).
 Each ASS will be compiled into a separate structure BSP and added to the scenario.
 Scripts and trigger volumes can then be used to switch between the BSPs.

 # Structure new verbose from ASS
-A [ASS][] file containing level geometry can be compiled into a [scenario_structure_bsp][] tag.
+A [ASS](~) file containing level geometry can be compiled into a [scenario_structure_bsp](~) tag.
 This version of the structure command gives verbose output.

 ```sh
 # structure-new-verbose-from-ass <ass-file>